horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 > _**The private key is the only way to restore access to funds in case the device with the wallet app become inaccessible i.e. if it gets stolen or simply stops working.**_

-To make it easier for the average person to backup the private key, blockchain engineers came up with a way to convert the private key to a plain set of 12 or 24 regular words.
+To make it easier to backup the private key, blockchain engineers came up with a way to convert the private key to a plain set of 12 or 24 regular words.

 Most non-custodial wallets will display the private key in a human-readable form, generally in a form 12/24 words.